Ungainly on land, these birds are masters of the air

 Slightly ungainly on the ground, these birds are the very image of elegance in the air.
 Skilled gliders, they barely need to flap their wings as they skim the waves.
 You will spot many of them while cruising between destinations and your expert wildlife guides will help you identify the black-browed albatross from the other species you will encounter on your Antarctic cruise.

-Highlights where the Black-browed Albatross can be seen
+Spots where the Black-browed Albatross can be observed

 This 150-mile long channel between Chile and Argentina leads from Ushuaia towards the open Southern Ocean.